waltermaffy/rgb-assets/README.md

 - [ ] Request validation.
 - [ ] Add a response model for consistent output.
 - [ ] Improved testing.

----

-This revised README aims to provide clearer instructions and improve readability for users or developers accessing and using the RGB Assets framework.
-Adjustments were made for better organization and clarity in each section.